wkostuch/wild-style/project_roadmap.md

 # Roadmap for the project

+## Finished
-* Finish style transfer algorithm from TensorFlow website
+* Implemented basic style transfer algorithm from TensorFlow tutorial
-    * Play around with it and see what we can build on, what we want to change
-        * Pull from different layers, see what we get
-        * Set up a fat script to run through lots of permutation and see what we get as results
-            * Multi-thread this?
+   * Done.
+Initial demo based on tutorial here: https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/tf2_arbitrary_image_stylization.ipynb#scrollTo=dqB6aNTLNVkK

+## Next Up
+* Set up Python virtual environment for the code base.
+* Discover new wasy of creating output images.
+   * Try pulling different layers from the VGG19 model.
+   * Try giving different weights to content/style in the loss function.
+   * Different training processes.
-* Slider with style vs content
+   * More photrealistic vs more painterly.

+## Down the Road
-* Look into "plug and play" with models built in Python transferring to Kotlin/other languages
+* Compile some pretrained models for "plug and play" functionality.

-* VGG19 finds objects, we then style those and put them back into the image

-* Need to look into size mis-match between pictures
-    * Aspect ratio, then upscale/downscale
+* Do style transfer in real-time with video.
+* Do style transfer on specific objects in the image, while preserving the rest of the image.
+* Unify under a single user interface (graphical or command line)

-# App Feature List
+# Android App Feature List

 * Slider-type thing for style vs content
     * Photo-realstic on one end, style distortion on the other end